Sexuality and disability: Relationships

-Individuals with disabilities access to sexual and emotional partners is restricted by societies de-eroticization of their sexuality.
+Disabled individuals' access to sexual and emotional partners is restricted by society's de-eroticization of their sexuality.
 The experiences of individuals with disabilities has shown that the basic human need to form close relationships is as relevant for individuals with disabilities as it is for humans without a disability.
 Furthermore, the social networks of people with disabilities can be small and this restricts the ability to form new relationships.
 Society's view of disability also puts pressure of individuals with disabilities in finding relationships.
 Even though our society has made great strides with creating a more accepting world, individuals with disabilities are still seen as outsiders.
 Parents prevent their children from asking individuals with disabilities questions which results in them viewing people with disabilities as "other".
-While the majority of non-disabled people meet other people in public spaces there are many physical and social barriers.
-The lack of access to public spaces, whether it be stairs; an absence of menus written in braille; or no ASL interpreters; could make it difficult and almost impossible for an individual with disabilities to go out.
-Individuals with disabilities also participate in online dating.
-Not only are there websites that are for online dating, but there are also websites that are solely for people with disabilities finding someone that is also disabled or someone that wants to date an individual with disabilities.
+While the majority of non-disabled people meet other people in public spaces, there are many physical and social barriers.
+The inaccessibility of public spaces (whether it be stairs, an absence of menus written in braille, or no ASL interpreters) could make it difficult for an individual with disabilities to go out.

 Disability stereotypes add to the difficulty and stigma experienced by individuals with disabilities.
 The following myths about individuals with disabilities have been identified: